Srishti0411/Eterna/README.md

 PRs and feedback are welcome!
 If you have ideas for improving the experience, open an issue or submit a pull request.

-Want me to add a **“Screenshots & Demo”** section at the top (with placeholders for images/gifs), so once your Journey + Dashboard UI is done, you can just paste them in?
-That will instantly give your repo a "wow factor" when someone opens it.